Sustainability

 Number of nationalities

-The lengths of the bars are not shown to scale.
+The bar lengths are not shown to scale.